Harvey Averne: Producing career and CoCo Records

-Life after Coco
+After CoCo

 Although CoCo continued to produce major hits throughout the 1970s, there were numerous financial problems and by the advent of the 1980s the record company was no longer the major force it had previously been.
 Averne had already relocated to France and Belgium in 1979 to work on Euro-Disco productions for Aquarius/Unidans Records, working with Jean Claude Pellerin and Jean Van Loo in production of tracks for various artists, including Patrick Hernandez, whose hit "Born To Be Alive" sold more than six million copies worldwide.
 While in Europe, Averne negotiated a license agreement between Aquarius/Unidans and CBS/Atomic Records for U.S. distribution.
 He also discovered Madonna and presented her to Aquarius/Unidans Records.
 The fledgling singer was hired as back-up dancer for Patrick Hernandez for his live shows and tours and was subsequently signed to her first recording contract with Aquarius/Unidans.
 After 1979, Averne divested his interests from his various labels and retired from the music and record business.
 When gambling was legalized in Atlantic City he went into the real estate and time share business there, later branching out into the state of Florida.
 During this time he continued to reside in New York's Upper East Side, where he lived from 1963 to 2004.

 Averne has made a bit of a comeback in recent years, re-appearing on the Latin music scene in New York City.
 In particular, he worked with New York-based boogaloo revival band 'Spanglish Fly', led by Jonathan Goldman, to produce two of their tracks, "Brooklyn Boogaloo" and "My Shingaling Boy".